kotalilyy/unashamed/README.md

 ## Description

 A website that provides resources and tools to help you improve your mental health.
 It has an inspirational blog, where users can sign in, edit, and delete comments.
-We hope to des-stigmatize mental illness, connect people who may be struggling with helpful resources, and encourage people to seek help.
+We hope to de-stigmatize mental illness, connect people who may be struggling with helpful resources, and encourage people to seek help.
 Never be afraid to better your mental health - always remain unashamed!

 ## Table of Contents